From TikTok ad types to social commerce and TikTok Shop, our comprehensive guide covers everything you need to know about how to sell on TikTok.

 TikTok Catalog Listing Ads

 TikTok’s Catalog Listing Ads are the most straightforward product feed ads on the platform.
-They combine product data with TikTok’s algorithm to create and showcase product ads to relevant TikTok users.
-They really are tailor made for ecommerce growth.
+They combine product data with TikTok’s algorithm to create and showcase relevant products to targeted TikTok users.

-Note: TikTok Catalog Listings Ads are now a part of Video Shopping Ads - we have chosen to highlight them here as they may be a key part of your ecommerce strategy.
+Note: TikTok Catalog Listings Ads are now a part of Video Shopping Ads - we have highlighted them here as they may be already be a part of your e-commerce strategy.

 TikTok Collection Ads